Skip to content ↓

 Worship and Assemblies for Families

 Across the year there are opportunities for families to gather as a community to celebrate and worship together.
-In 2020, unable to perform a Nativity to our families, we created our own version of The Nativity film to share with our wider community — it was a great hit!
+In 2022 we held our first back in person Nativity after 2 years of producing films - it was wonderful!

 Reaching into our Community

 As part of our planning, the team will look for opportunities within each theme to make community links.
-Last year Willow class raised money for Fairshare as part of their Food theme and Oak Class raised over £300 for British Heart Foundation as part of their 'Blood Heart' theme.
+This year we raised money for Children in Need, Comic Relief and the British Heart Foundation.

 Our intent is for children to see the difference they are able to collectively make, to the lives of others.